 What were some of your initial concerns?

-How did Dottie handle the transition?
+How did Wednesday handle the transition?

 What advice do you have for people who might be planning a pet move?

 First of all, don't panic.
 The moment you think you might be moving abroad, start looking into what might be required to move your fluffy family member.
 Every country has different requirements for importing animals and some of them have lengthy quarantine times, so definitely begin preparing at least six months in advance.

 What made you decide to hire help with your move?